 Sometimes your is AC blowing warm air instead of cold, refreshing air.
 It’s so frustrating, especially when it happens on a hot summer day.
 But how is that even possible?

 Here are five possible answers.

 Wrong Thermostat Setting

-The most simple possible cause for a central air conditioner blowing hot or warm air is the thermostat setting.
+The thermostat setting is the most simple possible cause for a central air conditioner blowing hot or warm air.
 Maybe you forgot to switch it to “Cool” mode, and it is still in “Warm” mode.
 The fan should be in “Auto” mode.
 Don’t forget to check the temperature setting as well.
 There is also a chance that your thermostat sensor is not working properly.